wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-troubleshoot-ssh-connections.md

 This article only applies to Azure virtual machines running Linux.
 For Azure virtual machines running Windows, see [Troubleshoot Remote Desktop connection to an Azure VM](/documentation/articles/virtual-machines-troubleshoot-remote-desktop-connections).

-If you need more help at any point in this article, you can contact the Azure experts on [the MSDN Azure and the Stack Overflow forums](/support/forums/).
+ the Stack Overflow  If you need more help at any point in this article, you can contact the Azure experts on [the MSDN Azure and the Stack Overflow forums](/support/forums/).
 Alternatively, you can file an Azure support incident.
 Go to the [Azure Support site](/support/contact/) and click **Get support**.
-For information about using Azure Support, read the [Windows Azure Support FAQ](/support/faq/).
+For information about using Azure Support, read the [Azure Support FAQ](/support/faq/).

 ## Fix common SSH errors